Frequently Asked Questions

 What documents do I need to provide when I register?

-The list of supporting documents required to complete your registration is available on the registration page foryour Faculty (UFR)/School/Institute.
+The list of supporting documents you need to submit to complete your registration is available on the registration page foryour Faculty (UFR)/School/Institute.

 I need to provide an official form of identification.
-What documents are accepted?
+Which documents are accepted?

 Accepted documents: national ID card (CNI), passport